aloport/aloport.github.io/_pages/about.md

 ##### Political Scientist, [VU Amsterdam](https://vu.nl/en)

-I am an Assistant Professor at the [Vrije Universiteit Amsterdam](https://vu.nl/en), where I develop my [VENI project (2025-2029)](https://www.nwo.nl/en/calls/nwo-talent-programme) on how ethnic norms impact citizens' (il)liberal democratic attitudes.
+I am an Assistant Professor at the [Vrije Universiteit Amsterdam](https://vu.nl/en), where I develop my [VENI project (2025-2029)](https://www.nwo.nl/en/calls/nwo-talent-programme) on how ethnic norms impact citizens' (il)liberal attitudes.
 In 2024–2025, I was a Ramón Areces Fellow and Visiting Scholar at the Center of European Studies in [Harvard University](https://www.harvard.edu/).
 I am affiliated with Harvard's Weatherhead Research Cluster on Identity Politics.

 I specialize in comparative politics, electoral behavior, representation, and public opinion.
 I co-direct the electoral prediction market [Predilect](http://predilect.org) and co-lead WG1 at [COST Action LGBTI+ Social and Economic (in)equalities (CA19103)](https://www.lgbtinequalities.eu/).
 Previously, I earned my Ph.D. in Political Science from the University of Zurich.